pondbooks/STL_SAC_NCSs/README.md

-# Soft actor critic for satisfying STL specifications with network delays (Beta version)
+# Soft actor critic for satisfying STL specifications with network delays (Ver.
+1)
 This repository includes source codes for https://arxiv.org/abs/2108.01317 (Ver.
 1), which are beta version.
 We will add the descriptions by coment out and may revise these source codes.
 We should use gym 0.18.0.

 ## Dynamics